 Like with many complex instruments, there are multiple ways to solve certain problems and to measure the required inputs.
 Combining the various functions leads to a multitude of advanced uses.

 It is often necessary to find the sine or cosine of an angle when performing a calculation.
 Finding the rough figure for sine or cosine given an angle is easy using a sine quadrant.

 Two half-circle arcs, one centered on the sine scale, one centered on the cosine scale, can be used in conjunction with the sine and cosine scales as a method of converting angles.

 If you haven't done it yet, now is a good time to install a cursor on the string.
 (Latin for 'runner,' a cursor is the name given to the transparent slide engraved with a hairline that is used for marking a point on a slide rule and which we are using on our quadrant to store a value and move it to a different scale.)

 - Pull the string taut over the angle.

 - Move the sliding knot on the string to rest directly on the sine arc.

-- Once the marker is in place, rotate the string to the left-hand scale and read the result from the mark underneath the knot (35/60 or 0.58).
+- Once the marker is in place, rotate the string to the left-hand sexagesimal scale, note the red arrow.

 Conversely, to find the angle represented by a given sine, the process works in reverse.